I’m Dr. Mark Rayman and I’m here for you –

 Ultrasound training and experience – Most varicose vein problems are diagnosed using ultrasound guidance.
 Prior to training in interventional radiology, I trained in diagnostic radiology where I spent many years personally performing and interpreting diagnostic ultrasound.
 In addition, during my many years as an interventional radiologist, I have performed thousands of procedures under ultrasound guidance.
 Such training and experience is not typical of doctors in other specialties in medicine.

 In my current practice, I utilize my expertise to personally scan each of my patients, so that even the subtlest of problems is found and an accurate diagnosis is made.
 I also do my own scanning during the procedures, to assure the best possible outcomes in my patients.
 Over the years I have taught many ultrasound technologists and physicians the technique of scanning for varicose vein disease, and I continue to pass my knowledge on to others through various training programs.

 If you’re still reading this, you’re done.
-It’s time to pick up the phone and contact Beach Cities Vein and Laser Center at (310) 986-6500 to make an appointment today.
+It’s time to pick up the phone and contact Beach Cities Vein and Laser Center and Meet Dr. Rayman at (310) 986-6500 to make an appointment today.
 Come see me, and start yourself on the path to being vein and pain-free!